 An independent or small group study course designed to permit an individual student or a group of students to pursue on their own initiative topics or projects of their own design in which they have a specific interest.
 This course is repeatable up to 2 times.
 Prerequisite: Open to second-year students who have completed at least one programming language and have the approval of department.
-[Fall, Spring] [1 credit] Contact hours: 1
+[Fall, Spring] [1 credits] [1 contact hour(s)]